A CHEAP DAY OUT

 TATE MODERN Bankside SE1 9TG.
 Tel 020 7887 8000

 CITY HALL (GLA BUILDING) Some parts are open to the public.
-On selected weekends additional areas including 9th floor viewing platform are open.

 THE ROSE THEATRE Park Street.
-Occasional opening.
+Open most Saturdays.

 HMS BELFAST Tooley Street SE1 2JH Tel 020 7940 6300.